riankuffo/nashville_housing_data_clean-up/README.md

 Used the CTID as the primary key for deletion since the dataset's ID column was not distinct due to previous restoration attempts.
 Removed all remaining property addresses that began with zero that could not be corrected

 The result of these steps was 687 rows removed through cleaning.
-This is a reduction of 1.2% from the raw dataset, preserving 55,949 clean records for analysis.
+This is a 1.2% reduction from the raw dataset, preserving 55,949 clean records for analysis.

 Key Findings: